j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

     Script to detect impact on a machine using security intelligence update (aka signature, definitions) versions installed and time range, and *any* events logged in.  https://aka.ms/ASRTestImpact

 ## RecoverRules.ps1

+This script requires Powershell 5.x and not Powershell 7.x

 <table>
 <tr>
 <td> Version</td> <td> Details </td> <td> Github link </td>